2006 Virginia Question 1

 2006 Virginia Question 1, the Marshall-Newman Amendment (also referred to as the Virginia Marriage Amendment) is an amendment to the Constitution of Virginia that defines marriage as solely between one man and one woman and bans recognition of any legal status "approximat[ing] the design, qualities, significance, or effects of marriage".
 The amendment was ratified by 57% of the voters on November 7, 2006.
 It became part of the state Constitution as Section 15-A of Article 1.
 In 2014, the amendment was ruled unconstitutional in Bostic v.
 Schaefer.
+Voters will decide whether to repeal the amendment in 2026.

 Text

 The text of the amendment states:

 Only a union between one man and one woman may be a marriage valid in or recognized by this Commonwealth and its political subdivisions.
 This Commonwealth and its political subdivisions shall not create or recognize a legal status for relationships of unmarried individuals that intends to approximate the design, qualities, significance, or effects of marriage.
 Nor shall this Commonwealth or its political subdivisions create or recognize another union, partnership, or other legal status to which is assigned the rights, benefits, obligations, qualities, or effects of marriage.